-Alternet, Truthout, Truthdig, tomdispatch, Common Dreams, opednews, democracynow, theguardian.uk, rt.com, press.tv, dailykos,— for news, opinion and commentary.
+Alternet, Truthout, Truthdig, tomdispatch, Common Dreams, opednews, democracynow, theguardian.uk, rt.com, press.tv, dailykos, grist.org— for news, opinion and commentary.
 Also, sometimes, drudge — unlike the others, not a “progressive” site, but interesting, especially on political matters, which I can rarely stomach at this point.
-(I used to check huffpost everyday, but not so much since it got bought by AOL, seems more gossipy now; but I do subscribe to Lee Speigel’s email list, in the “weird news” section.)

-Before It’s News, rumormillnews, whatreallyhappened for the edges of all spectra, often too paranoid for my taste, or too ephemeral.
+Before It’s News, rumormillnews, for the edges of all spectra, some of too paranoid for my taste, or too ephemeral.
 Much of it seems like a running commentary on the mutating fears of the collective unconscious.
-However, I’m often drawn to curator Zen Gardner’s articles on beforeitsnews.com (Also see zengardner.com).
-Two discussion sites, godlikeproductions, and abovetopsecret, also fit into this decidedly mixed bag of “news.”

-Reality Sandwich for wonderfully well-written essays from various authors within categories like “Psyche,” “Eco,” “Life,” “Tech,” “Commons,” “Media,” and “Multimedia.”
+Reality Sandwich for usually well-written essays from various authors within categories like “Psyche,” “Eco,” “Life,” “Tech,” “Commons,” “Media,” and “Multimedia.”

-Ecobuddhism: for thoughtful essays with a Buddhist perspective on not just ecology, but mind, psyche, spirit, wisdom, science, et.s
+Ecobuddhism: for thoughtful essays with a Buddhist perspective on not just ecology, but mind, psyche, spirit, wisdom, science, et. al.